-The graduate program is administered under the rules and regulations of the School of Graduate Studies and applicants are accepted under these general regulations that are outlined more fully in the Queen's Graduate Calendar: http://www.queensu.ca/sgs/
+All graduate programs are administered under the rules and regulations of the School of Graduate Studies.
+Regulations are outlined more fully in the Queen's Graduate Calendar: http://www.queensu.ca/sgs/

-- International students from a non-English speaking university of students with English as a second language, will require a minimum TOEFL score of 600 (paper) of TOEFL iBT minimum scores of: writing (24/30); speaking (22/30); reading (22/30); listening (20/30); for a total of 88/120.
+- International students from a non-English speaking university or students with English as a second language will require a minimum TOEFL score of 600 (paper) or minimum TOEFL iBT scores of: writing (24/30); speaking (22/30); reading (22/30); listening (20/30); for a total of 88/120.
 Please note applicants must have the minimum score in each test as well as the minimum overall score.
 The TOEFL institution code is 0949 and the department code is 50.

-- Graduate Records Examination (GRE) score is mandatory for applicants from applying from universities outside of Canada.
+- For applicants from universities outside of Canada, a Graduate Records Examination (GRE) score is mandatory.
 A minimum score of 149 on the quantitative section is required.
 The GRE institution code is 0949 and the department code is 0606.

 Key Dates & Deadlines

 - Application submission deadline is January 31.

 - There is only one admission date per year, in September.

 Your application requires two official transcripts from each post-secondary institution you have attended.